jsrobson10/binary-data-format/README.md

 - <a href="#creating-an-object">Creating an object</a>
 - <a href="#arrays">Arrays</a>
 - <a href="#named-lists">Named lists</a>
-- <a href="#saving-classes">Saving classes</a>
+- <a href="#human-readable-representation">Human readable representation</a>
-- <a href="#implementation-details">Implementation details</a>
+- <a href="#special-notes">Special notes</a>

 ### Overview

-Binary Data Format (or BDF) is designed to store data in a tree-like binary structure, like Notch's NBT format, but also open source and free like JSON.
-The format is fast and allows multiple data types.
-It uses 32-bit integers, so BDF files can be fast and work well on 32-bit systems, but have a maximum size of 2 GB.
-BDF allows human readable serialization to see what is going on for debugging purposes, but it currently can't parse the human readable serialized string to an object.
+Binary Data Format (BDF) is a statically typed data representation format.
+It was made to be free, fast, compact, and seamlessly convertable between its human readable and binary representations.

 ### Languages

+- <a href="https://github.com/jsrobson10/BdfCpp">C++</a>
 - Java
-- <a href="https://github.com/jsrobson10/BdfCpp">C++</a>

 ### Data types